SaberSara/-UNITY-PROJECT-SOURCE---Ball-Puzzle-Top-Bulmaca-/README.md

 The uplad of the demo for [FLAMINGO STUDIO] Studio Exclusivly, This is a client demo projet of the ball maze environment for hyper casual games and see my design and coding games environments and interactions (please do not share)
-This project repertory is for view only and review by the [CORE ATTACKS] Studio andd will be deleted after 1 month.
+This project repertory is for view only and review by the [FLAMINGO STUDIO] Studio andd will be back private after 1 month.
  -This demo includes a working level with double control Mode(Virtual Joystick,Accelerometer) -All asked in a full example leve
 	-Entities